chrono-kit/chrono-kit/README.md

 **chrono-kit** is an open source python library for time series analysis and forecasting.

-This project was started in 2023 by ODTU YZT.
+This project was started in 2023 by members of ODTU YZT.
-## Documentation
-See the [documentations](https://odtuyzt.github.io/chronokit/index.html) for information.
-(The site is still under construction)

-Or take a look at the [examples](https://github.com/odtuyzt/chrono-kit/tree/main/examples).

 ## Installation